How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 • Secure areas actually secure

-Common issues: Fire exit used as propped-open entrance.
+Common issues: Fire exit propped open as an entrance.
 Damaged locks not repaired.
-CCTV not covering key areas.
 Secure areas left unsecured.

 Common mistakes (and how to avoid them):

-• Only checking public areas — Back-of-house often has more hazards
+• Only checking public areas.
+Back-of-house often has more hazards because there's less incentive to keep it tidy

-• Accepting "it is always like that" — If it is hazardous, it needs addressing regardless
+• Accepting "it's always like that."
+If it's hazardous, it needs addressing regardless of how long it's been that way

 Best practices to follow: